FAWN: A MultiEncoder Fusion-Attention Wave Network for Integrated Sensing and Communication Indoor Scene Inference: Results

 \section{Results}

-In this section, we want to compare \textit{FAWN} performance against some literature solutions.
-For this purpose, we use the same training samples to train every other model, and the remaining test samples collected with the deployment to test the performance.
-In order to do a fair comparison between our solution and the state of the art, we have implemented every other solution and tested them in our testbed.
-We choose \textit{CNN-ABLSTM}~\cite{10123930} as the best competitor from all tried articles.
-Although more recent work has come out (like \textit{WiSigPro}~\cite{hussain2024wisigpro}), we have seen that their performance is poorer than the competitor for our scenario (See columns Precision Under 0.6m in Testbed and Accuracy in Testbed of Table~\ref{tab:sota}).
-We also compare \textit{FAWN} against two reduced solutions, which only use one of the two wireless technologies.
+In this section we evaluate the \textit{FAWN}'s performance.
+First set of experiments are devoted to analyze the classification ability.
+Last, we study the error on inducing the position of the target.
+For this purpose, we reuse the same scenario and data described in Sec.~\ref{sec:testbed}.
+We choose \textit{CNN-ABLSTM}~\cite{he_robust_2023} as the best competitor from all tried articles.
+Although more recent work has come out (like \textit{WiSigPro}~\cite{hussain_wisigpro_2024}), we have seen that their performance is poorer within our scenario (see columns \textit{Position accuracy} and \textit{Scenario accuracy} of Table~\ref{tab:sota}).
+We also compare \textit{FAWN} against its two reduced solutions -- \textit{Wi-Fi only} and \textit{5G only} -- which are constructed using the same layers as \textit{FAWN}, but feeding the opposite encoder with null data (5G and Wi-Fi, respectively).

-We can see in Table~\ref{tab:metricas-inferencia} a comparison of the ability of all the solutions to classify if the inferred target is a person or a robot, and the time and energy spend on inference.
-To evaluate the classification performance, we choose two well known metrics: the F1-Score, meaning that for higher values, the model balances precision and recall better; and accuracy, number of hits against the total.
-Then, we use a wake-up GPU timer to measure the inference time, and finally, to measure the energy consumed, we employ \textit{Codecarbon}\footnote{https://codecarbon.io/}.
+\textit{FAWN} training was conducted over 100 epochs, allowing sufficient iterations for convergence while preventing overfitting.
+To fulfill the training, we use Adam optimizer with learning rate of $10^{-3}$ and Cross-Entropy loss function.
+The entire process took approximately 30 mins, including both training and validation phases, over a NVIDIA DGX H200 GPU from the SLICES-Madrid Infrastructure.
+We can observe in Fig.~\ref{fig:training_results} the average performance over the epochs of \textit{FAWN} and its competitor \textit{CNN-ABLSTM}~\cite{he_robust_2023} while training.
+The average performance metric weights among classification accuracy and position estimation, showing the superiority of \textit{FAWN}.

-By Looking at Table~\ref{tab:metricas-inferencia}, we can see that \textit{FAWN} has the best performance against his competitor in F1-Score (0.951 vs 0.836) and in accuracy (0.960 vs 0.867).
-However, we can see that its inference time is 120$\,\mu$s worse than \textit{CNN-ABLSTM}.
-Regarding the energy consumed, we see that \textit{FAWN} consume a bit more energy than the rest, but it is smaller enough for not being relevant.
+To evaluate the classification performance, we choose three well known metrics: the F1-Score, harmonic mean between the precision and the recall; the accuracy in predicting the presence of a human, a robot, or both; and the confidence of such decision.
+By looking at Fig.~\ref{fig:ECDF}-(top), we can see that \textit{FAWN} has the best performance against its competitor \textit{CNN-ABLSTM}~\cite{he_robust_2023} in F1-Score (0.951 vs. 0.836) in accuracy (0.960 vs. 0.867) and confidence (0.991 vs. 0.840).
+We can also appreciate the advantage of leveraging information from both bands, as reduced solutions \textit{Wi-Fi only} and \textit{5G only} perform worse than \textit{FAWN}, the last being able to effectively fuse the information.